5 Reasons Your Business Needs an Incident Response Plan (+ Free Template!)

 Their letter starts like this: “I am writing to inform you of a data security incident that may have involved your personal information.
 At The Oregon Clinic, we take the privacy and security of your information very seriously.
 This is why I am contacting you, offering you identity monitoring services, and informing you about steps that can be taken to protect your personal information.”

-Person doing paperwork
+Person doing paperwork for notice of data breach

 It goes on to outline the when, what, and how they plan to resolve this “incident”.